Colon Cancer

 • Stool-based screening (including DNA/occult blood panels) as entry points

-• Colonoscopy with biopsy for definitive diagnosis
+• Rectal exam plus colonoscopy with biopsy for definitive diagnosis

 • CEA trend for treatment-response and recurrence monitoring, not stand-alone diagnosis